metomi/rose/sphinx/tutorial/rose/suites.rst

 .. ifnotslides::

-   In Cylc suites, Rose applications are placed in an ``app/`` directory which is copied across to the :term:`run directory` with the rest of the suite by :ref:`command-rose-suite-run` when the suite configuration is run.
+   In Cylc workflows, Rose applications are placed in an ``app/`` directory which is copied across to the :term:`run directory` with the rest of the suite by :ref:`cylc install` when the suite configuration is run.

-   When we run Rose applications from within Cylc suites we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.
+   When we run Rose applications from within Cylc workflows we use the :ref:`command-rose-task-run` command rather than the :ref:`command-rose-app-run` command.